The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Product Backlog is a whole bunch of ideas, items, and development proposals that are accumulated and compiled into a list.

-Sprint Backlog is a job and task list that is a sample of the entire Product Backlog list.
+Sprint Backlog is a work and task list that is a sample of the entire Product Backlog list.

 Sprint Backlog is the "list" of "tasks" that the Development Team must complete during a specific sprint (period).

 All the ideas, requests, tasks, and all the work that comes in the form of a large list are called Items.
 Product Backlog Items are the content of the Product Backlog.
 They are called items because their form can be very different.
 Something can be written down as an idea, another as a task, third as a defect, fourth as a suggestion for improvement, fifth as a User story, sixth may be just a graph or a diagram, etc.